School lets out every day at 4 o’clock at Dandora Community Center, but the kids tend to hang around until long after 6.

 Simple items like mosquito nets can make the difference between getting an education or fighting for your life.
 Children who are healthy can go to school — if they can afford it.
 Those who are stricken with malaria or dengue simply lie on cots and hope just to survive.

 Those nets keep the mosquitoes — and thus the diseases — at bay, but they are hard to come by in the slum.
 Each year, Children Incorporated sends funds to Dandora to provide mosquito nets.
-The mosquito nets have a major impact at a minor cost; each net costs less than $10.
+They have a major impact at a minor cost; each net costs less than $10.
 Our goal is to purchase 1,200 of them this year.

 Filling in the cracks